 2. It is given by the informant either orally or in writing;

-3. If given oral, it should be reduced to writing by the officer in charge of a police, station or under his direction and if given in writing or reduced to writing shall be signed by the person giving it;
+3. If given orally, it should be reduced to writing by the officer in charge of a police station or under his direction and if given in writing or reduced to writing shall be signed by the person giving it;

-4. The substance of the information shall be entered in a book in such form as the State Government may prescribe in this behalf.
+4. The substance of the information shall be entered in a book in such form as the State Government may prescribe on this behalf.
 This book is called 'General Diary'.

-5. In order for the information to be qualified as an FIR there must be something in the nature of complaint or accusation regarding commission of a cognizable offence.
+5. In order for the information to be qualified as an FIR, there must be something in the nature of the complaint or accusation regarding the commission of a cognizable offence.

 Concept of Zero FIR

-In the case of State of Andhra Pradesh v.
-Punati Ramulu, it was held that refusal to record an F.I.R on the ground of that the place of crime doesn’t fall within the territorial jurisdiction of the police station, amounts to dereliction of duty.
-Information about cognizable offence would have to be recorded and forwarded to the police station having jurisdiction and such F.I.R is called Zero F.IR.
+In the case of the State of Andhra Pradesh v.
+Punati Ramulu, it was held that refusal to record an FIR on the ground that the place of crime doesn't fall within the territorial jurisdiction of the police station amounts to dereliction of duty.
+Information about cognizable offences would have to be recorded and forwarded to the police station having jurisdiction, and such FIR is called Zero F.IR.
 The police officers who fail to comply with the registration of Zero FIR may invite prosecution under Section 166A of IPC and also departmental action.

 Effect of Delay

-F.I.R relies on spontaneity, deliberation, and consultation.
-The prompt FIR goes a long way in establishing that the prosecution story was an authentic & truthful one and it also reflects the part played by the accused, nature of the incident, and name of witnesses.
+FIR relies on spontaneity, deliberation, and consultation.
+The prompt FIR goes a long way in establishing that the prosecution story was an authentic & truthful one, and it also reflects the part played by the accused, the nature of the incident, and the name of witnesses.
 However, a mere delay in the registration of FIR cannot be a ground for throwing away the prosecution case.
-Long Aid unexplainable delay may create doubt or raise suspicion as to how the incident has happened.
+Long Aid's unexplainable delay may create doubt or raise suspicion as to how the incident happened.